 Students undertaking the triple sciences will complete three separate GCSEs over two years.
 Much of the content is the same as is covered in GCSE Trilogy Science with extra detail added to each unit.

 Biology

 - Cell structure and transport.

 - Cell division.

 - Organisation and the digestive system.

 - Organising animals and plants.

 - Communicable diseases

 - Preventing and treating disease.

-- Chemistry

-- Atmosphere.

-- Balancing equations.

-- Sustainable development.

 - Non-communicable diseases.

 - Photosynthesis

 - Respiration

 - The human nervous system

 - Hormonal coordination

 - Adaptation and competition

 - Ecosystems and biodiversity

-- Chemical change.

-- Rates of reaction

-- Organic chemistry